michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 97

-1. The Lord reigneth; let the earth rejoice; let the multitude of isles be glad thereof.multitude…: Heb. many, or, great isles
+1. The Lord reigneth; let the earth rejoice; let the multitude of isles be glad thereof.

-2. Clouds and darkness are round about him: righteousness and judgment are the habitation of his throne.habitation: or, establishment
+2. Clouds and darkness are round about him: righteousness and judgment are the habitation of his throne.

 3. A fire goeth before him, and burneth up his enemies round about.